-To get you up and running quickly with Spin Sets, follow this workflow:
+To get you up and running quickly with Spin Sets, follow these steps:

 - At minimum, you need 8-12 shots of an item for a one-dimensional Spin Set and 16-24 for a two-dimensional Spin Set.
 The shots must be taken at regular intervals to give the impression that the item is rotating and being flipped.
 For example, if a one-dimensional Spin Set includes 12 shots, rotate the item 30 degrees (360/12) for each shot.

-- To create a Spin Set, select Create > Spin Set and then name the set, choose the assets, then sort the images in the order they will appear.See Working with Selectors .You can also create Spin Sets automatically through batch set presets .
-Batch sets are created by the IPS (Image Production System) as part of asset ingestion and are available only in Dynamic Media - Scene7 mode .
+- To create a Spin Set, select Create > Spin Set and then name the set, choose the assets, and choose the order the images appear.See Working with Selectors .You can also create spin sets automatically through batch set presets .
+Important: Batch sets are created by the IPS (Image Production System) as part of asset ingestion and are available only in Dynamic Media - Scene7 mode.

 - You can view and access sets created by way of batch set presets in three different ways.
 (Sets created using batch set presets, do not appear in the user interface.)

 - Select the Spin Set and you can preview it.
 Rotate the Spin Set.
 You can choose different viewers from the Viewers menu, available from the left rail drop-down menu.